 In the states that require periodic car inspections to stay insured, the insurance consequences of a failed inspection may vary.
 Let’s break down the regulations of some of the stricter states to provide a general idea of what to expect from your insurance company if your car fails inspection.

-Seventeen states require annual or biennial automobile safety inspections.
-Twelve of these states mandate yearly vehicle safety inspections, while five offer a biennial option.
+Nearly half of the states in America require annual or biennial automobile safety inspections.
+Twelve of these states mandate yearly vehicle safety inspections, while the rest offer biennial or other options.Â

-State | Safety inspection period |
+State | Safety inspection timing |

-Louisiana* | Annual/Biennial |
+Louisiana | Annual/biennial |

 Maine | Annual |